Google Ads Quality Score

 The content should be easy to consume and understand.
-It should also give your target customers answers that you promised in your ad campaign.
+It should also give your target customers the answers you promised in your ad campaign.

 The report also shows that 61% of marketers believe authenticity makes content effective.

 Make the content relevant to what your customers are searching for.
-Include images, screenshots, bullet points, infographics, and video within the content.
+Include images, screenshots, bullet points, infographics, and videos within the range.

 Faster loading speeds

 A slow-loading website can affect your ads’ quality score.
 Many people hate sites that have a slow loading speed.
 They will leave the website and find another with faster loading speeds.

 The data below shows how the bounce rate increases with increasing loading time.